unlink2/ulas/README.md

 # ulas

-Unlink's light assembler is a C99 assembler for the 6502 without any external dependencies.
+Unlink's light assembler is a C99 assembler without any external dependencies.

 ## Table of content